daniel-molina/visualequation/README.md

 * python3
 * PyQt5
 * LaTeX
-* Some LaTeX packages (fontenc, inputenc, xcolor, amsmath, amsfonts, amssymb, tensor).
+* Some LaTeX packages (fontenc, inputenc, xcolor, amsmath, amsfonts, amssymb, esint, stmaryrd, tensor).
 * Some command-line programs to manipulate LaTeX output (some of them probably come with your LaTeX distribution):
   * dvipng
   * dvips